Comparison inequalities and fastest-mixing Markov chains: A ``ladder'' game. A ``ladder'' game

-One might now suspect that these parabolic weights provide a FMMC (subject to the ladder condition) in a variety of senses, at least for chains (as henceforth assumed) starting in state~$0$.
-However, working in discrete time, it is clear (a) from reviewing the discussion in \refS{SS:mono} that there is no bottom element with respect to~$\preceq$ for monotone chains satisfying the ladder condition and (b) from~\refR{R:2stepCI} that there is no bottom element in~$\preceq$ for squares of ladder-condition birth-and-death kernels.
-Further, it can be shown, switching to continuous time to match the setting of~\cite{MR2278445} and in order to bring standard techniques to bear (it is well known that all birth and death chains in continuous time are monotone), that there is no ladder-condition birth-and-death chain minimizing separation at every time. \refT{T:ladder} implies that the integral of separation over all times is minimized by weights $p_i$ proportional to the square roots $\sqrt{(i + 1) (n - i)}$ of the weights minimizing SLEM.

-\begt For each discrete-time symmetric birth-and-death chain with state space $\{0, \dots, n\}$, initial state~$0$, and birth probabilities ${\bf p} = (p_i)$ satisfying the ladder condition~\eqref{ladder}, let $f(\pp)$ denote its Lov\'{a}sz--Winkler mixing time $T_{\rm mix}$.
-Then the uniquely optimal (\ie, minimizing) choice of ${\bf p}$ is to take $p_i$ proportional to $\sqrt{(i + 1) (n - i)}$. \ent
+One might now suspect that these parabolic weights provide a FMMC (subject to the ladder condition) in a variety of senses, at least for chains (as henceforth assumed) starting in state $0$.
+However, working in discrete time, it is clear (a) from reviewing the discussion in Section~\ref{SSmono} that there is no bottom element with respect to $\preceq $ for monotone chains satisfying the ladder condition and (b) from Remark~\ref{R2stepCI} that there is no bottom element in $\preceq$ for squares of ladder-condition birth-and-death kernels.
+Further, it can be shown, switching to continuous time to match the setting of~\cite{MR2278445} and in order to bring standard techniques to bear (it is well known that all birth and death chains in continuous time are monotone), that there is no ladder-condition birth-and-death chain minimizing separation at every time.
+Theorem~\ref{Tladder} implies that the integral of separation over all times is minimized by weights $p_i$ proportional to the square roots $\sqrt{(i + 1) (n - i)}$ of the weights minimizing SLEM. \begin{theorem} For each discrete-time symmetric birth-and-death chain with state space $\{0,\ldots, n\}$, initial state $0$ and birth probabilities\vadjust{\goodbreak} ${\mathbf p} =(p_i)$ satisfying the ladder condition (\ref{ladder}), let $f({\mathbf p})$ denote its Lov\'{a}sz--Winkler mixing time $T_{\mathrm{mix}}$.
+Then the uniquely optimal (i.e., minimizing) choice of ${\mathbf p}$ is to take $p_i$ proportional to $\sqrt{(i + 1) (n - i)}$. \end{theorem}

-\refT{T:ladder} is an immediate consequence of the following corollary to the proof of \refT{T:FMMCBDLW}, taking~$\pi$ to be uniform and~$c$ to be $1 / n$.
+Theorem~\ref{Tladder} is an immediate consequence of the following corollary to the proof of Theorem~\ref{TFMMCBDLW}, taking $\pi$ to be uniform and $c$ to be $1 / n$. \begin{corollary} Over all discrete-time birth-and-death chains on $\{0, \ldots, n\}$ (started at $0$) with given stationary distribution $\pi$ (having c.d.f. $H$) and